GerritCodeReview/apps_analytics-etl/README.md

     if not provided data is saved to </tmp>/analytics-<NNNN> where </tmp> is the system temporary directory
 - -a --email-aliases (*optional*) "emails to author alias" input data path.

-- --events location where to load the Gerrit Events
-    If not specified events will be ignored
-- --writeNotProcessedEventsTo location where to write a TSV file containing the events we couldn't process with a description fo the reason why
 - -k --ignore-ssl-cert allows to proceed even for server connections otherwise considered insecure.